 - Each DRM system requires specific configuration parameters.

-- The use of the content key policy of the Universal DRM approach will result in 2 tabs: Widevine and FairPlay in the RMS Console.
+- The use of the content key policy of the Universal DRM approach will result in 3 tabs: Widevine, PlayReady, and FairPlay in the RMS Console.

 - Select a compatible streaming policy when creating a locator